LarsDu/StarRust/README.md

 TODO:

--   [ ] Rework spawning to use enums to allow for mixed lists of bundles for each SpawnInfo.
+-   [x] Rework spawning to use enums to allow for mixed lists of bundles for each SpawnInfo.
--   [ ] Figure out how to get the 2d particle system to actually render
+-   [-] Figure out how to get the 2d particle system to actually render
+    -   Answer: Not possible in current version of bevy
 -   [ ] Set up PowerUps
     -   [ ] PowerUpBundle and PowerUpSystem
 -   [ ] Migrate to Bevy `stageless` RFC
-    -   [ ] Reintroduce FixedTimeStep
 -   [ ] Implement new enemies
     -   [ ] Platform with turret
     -   [ ] Boss with multiple turret